 The first thing you need to do is straighten the front of the Suki.
 You can use the grainline on the pattern piece to draw straight down from the top of the shoulder to the hem.
 Cut or fold the excess out of the way.
-I also shortened the kimono to about hip length, but if you want a longer kimono, you can leave it as-is!
+I also shortened the robe to about hip length, but if you want a longer robe, you can leave it as-is!

-Next, we have to lengthen the front band to match the length of our kimono.
+Next, we have to lengthen the front band to match the length of our robe.
 Since the band goes around the neck, it can be hard to tell how long to make it.
-I like to make the band extra long and then trim it to the correct length after I have pinned it to the kimono in the next step.
+I like to make the band extra long and then trim it to the correct length after I have pinned it to the robe in the next step.